 It was natural for me to assume everyone else’s experience was the same.
 It was simply not possible for me to fathom life without my extended family.
 Nor could I anticipate the reality that, slowly but surely, life would change for us all over the years.

 The memories of those Christmases past gradually grew even more precious.
-Not everyone is fortunate enough to be surrounded by a loving family as I, whether of blood or choice.
+Not everyone is fortunate enough to be surrounded by a loving family like I, whether of blood or choice.